Homepage > Journal > What is flat design?

 In addition, skeuomorphism is inefficient in terms of speed.
 It requires much more memory resources, computing power, and Internet connection bandwidth (and it is still weaker in mobile devices than in fiber-optic networks).

-UI Design – advantages and basic usability of Flat Design
+UI design – advantages and basic usability of flat design

-Flat UI Design reduces the depth, perspective, and spaciousness of objects.
+Flat UI design reduces the depth, perspective, and spaciousness of objects.

 It moves away from imitating the real world and replaces all these elements with their simplified variants, which are characterized by: